-\ Study this week's lesson to prepare for Sabbath, March 13.
+^{}Study this lesson to prepare Sabbath, June 12.

 Buy Something Free?
 (Isa.
-55:1-7)
+55:1-7).

 Read this text: "Ho, everyone who thirsts, come to the waters; and you that have no money, come, buy and eat!"
 (Isa.
 55:1, NRSV).
-What contradiction do vou see there?
+What contradiction do you see there?

-Suppose you took food and stood on the street in a big city and announced to the hungry and homeless there: "You who have no money, come, buy and eat!"
-(NIV).
+Suppose you took food and stood on the street in a big city and announced to the hungry and homeless there: "Yo, you who have no money, come, buy and eat!"
 But how can they buy if they have no money?

-However, if you add the words, as Isaiah did: "without money and without price" (Isa.
-55:1, NRSV), the point becomes clearer.
-Isaiah appeals to people to accept forgiveness (Isa.
-55:7) freely.
-Yet, the word "buy" emphasizes that what God offers people to meet their needs and desires is valuable; so, receiving it requires a transaction (transfer of something of worth).
+However, if you add the words, as Isaiah did: "without money and without price" (vs. 1, NRSV), the point becomes clearer.
+Isaiah appeals to people to accept forgiveness (vs. 7) freely.
+Yet, the word buy emphasizes that what God offers people to meet their needs and desires is valuable, so receiving it requires a transaction (transfer of something of worth).
 God freely offers forgiveness within the framework of a restored covenant relation with His people, but not because it was free for Him: He bought it at the terrible, blood-drenched price of His own Servant.
-Though free, it came at an astonishing cost to Himself.
+Though free, it came with a terrible cost to Himself.

 What was the price for our salvation?
-(See 1 Pet.
-1:18, 19.)
+See 1 Pet.
+1:18, 19.

 How does Isaiah's approach to salvation compare with that of the New Testament?
-(Eph.
-2:8, 9.)
+Eph.
+2:8, 9.

-Isaiah encapsulates the gospel in the Old Testament, and it is the same as the gospel in the New Testament.
+Isaiah encapsulates the gospel in the Old Testament, which is the same as the gospel in the New Testament.
 There was no "old-covenant" salvation by works, to be superseded by "new-covenant" salvation by grace.
 Ever since God's promise of a Deliverer to Adam and Eve (Gen. 3:15), there has been only one way to salvation: by grace through faith (Eph.
 2:8); "the free gift of God is eternal life in Christ Jesus our Lord" (Rom.
 6:23, NRSV).
-From the ancient Gilgamesh, who did heroic exploits in a vain search for eternal life, to modern actors who believe in reincarnation, people have tried all kinds of different routes to salvation, but all are fruitless.
-This is why they need to know about Jesus and what He has accomplished for them at the cross.
+From the ancient Gilgamesh, who did heroic exploits in a vain search for eternal life, to modern actors who believe in reincarnation, people have tried all different routes to salvation, but all are fruitless.
+This is why they need to know about Jesus and what He has accomplished for them at the Cross.

-Salvation is free in that there's nothing we can do to earn it.
+Salvation is free, in that there's nothing we can do to earn it.
 Our works can never be good enough to save us.
 Yet, at the same time, it can cost us everything.
 What does that mean?
-(See, for instance, Matt.
-10:39, Luke 9:23, Luke 14:26, Phil.
-3:8.)
+See, for instance, Matt.
+10:39, Luke 9:23, 14:26, Phil.
+3:8.

 High Thoughts and Ways (Isa.
-55:6-13)
+55:6-13).